2023 Solar Incentives Guide for Friendswood, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement in place with your Friendswood utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.
+• Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement in place with your Friendswood utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing